shindhu-mourya/Naive-Bayes-/README.md

 # Naive-Bayes
 Naive Bayes classifiers performed on DoonarChoose datasets
+# Note:
-# Any model I use, I need to clean, train, test data.
+Any model I use, I need to clean, train, test data.
 All are very common in all the APIs.scikit-lean has super brilliant libs to use.
 So really for ML engineer code to write is like nothing.
 What you need is to understand the real data and make changes in the data accordingly.
 Just most of the work is in modelling data.
 Fixing underfit or overfit data - super critical to have data normalized.
 # Basic Concepts:
 Over Fitting:
 small change in train data results in large change in the model. if alpha is 0, we have over fitting or high variance problem.